piazzai/jekyll-nagymaros/README.md

 description: # a short description of what your page contains
 ```

 The `layout` variable determines what your page will look like.
 The variables `title` and `description` are used in creating the page's metadata, so their values will appear in search results if your site is indexed by search engines.
-If you do not set values for these variables, they will default to the site title and description set in `_config.yml`.
+If you do not set values for these variables, they will default to the site-wide title and description provided in `_config.yml`.

 In addition, a page's front matter can include a `navorder` variable, whose purpose is setting the position of the page in the navigation bar within the theme's header.
 For example, setting `navorder: 1` will result in the page being listed first in the navigation bar.
 A page will only appear in the navigation bar if the `navorder` variable is set, which allows you to hide some pages from navigation if you wish.